samjulien/blog/_posts/2017-06-29-real-world-angular-series-part-2.markdown

 ## <span id="angular-auth"></span>Angular: Authentication

-Let's pick up right where we left off [last time](https://auth0.com/blog/real-world-angular-series-part-1).
+Let's pick up right where [we left off last time](https://auth0.com/blog/real-world-angular-series-part-1).
 We've built the main layout for our app.
 Now it's time to add an authentication feature.
 Our app's basic authentication should include:

 * Login and logout
-* User profile storage
+* User profile and token management
-* Access token storage
 * Session persistence
-* Factory to authorize HTTP requests with access token
+* Authorization of HTTP requests with access token

 ### Install Auth0.js